 Not so much a hidden gem but a London gem.
 Sky Gardens is a public space that offers beautiful panoramic views overlooking the city of London.
 And the best part of all its free to take in all these amazing views.

 Free tickets are released online usually a week in advance, so you need to move fast to get one.
 Sky Gardens is also a great place to enjoy dinner in the different restaurants found here or have a drink in its rooftop bar.

-You get to experience your ice cream being made thanks to freezing priorities of liquid nitrogen.
-Looking more like a science lab than an ice-cream parlour, this is definitely a place to experience and enjoy the many unique ice cream flavours.
+You get to experience your ice cream being made thanks to the freezing priorities of liquid nitrogen.
+Looking more like a science lab than an ice cream parlour, this is definitely a place to experience and enjoy the many unique ice cream flavours.

 The Churchill Arms: